 TB31F study - research with a medicinal product

 In this study we wish to investigate the Safety and protective efficacy of chemoprophylaxis and sporozoite immunization with Plasmodium falciparum NF135 against homologous and heterologous challenge infection in healthy volunteers in the Netherlands.
-This study has started in April 2019.
+This study will be completed early 2021.

 CPS135 malaria study